 4.1 Arrangements are in place to ensure that the Head of Audit and Assurance has suitable status within the Authority.
-Although he is an employee of NELC and is line managed within the senior management structure of NELC he has a direct reporting line to the Director of Governance and Communities on audit related matters, is a member of her management team and has one to one meetings with her at least monthly.
-In addition, he is a member of the Council's quarterly Assurance Group chaired by the Deputy Chief Executive, and made up of the Strategic leadership Team and other key senior managers with responsibilities for governance and internal control.
+Although he is an employee of NELC and is line managed within the senior management structure of NELC, at NLC he currently has a direct reporting line to the Director of Outcomes.
+In addition, he is a member of the Council's Corporate Assurance and Risk Board, which meets quarterly, is chaired by the Director of Outcomes, and is made up of the Strategic Leadership Team and other key senior managers with responsibilities for governance and internal control.

-4.2 The work of Internal Audit is reported to the Audit Committee in summary via a quarterly progress report, and he has periodic meetings with the Chief Executive.
+- 4.2 In addition monthly liaison meetings are held between the Head of Audit and Assurance, the Assistant Director of Governance and Partnerships, and the Assistant Director Law and Governance (NELC) to discuss matters concerning the operation of the Audit and Assurance Shared Service. - 4.3 The work of Internal Audit is reported to the Audit Committee in summary via a quarterly progress report, and he has periodic meetings with the Chief Executive.